Table of contents

 Eating foods high in fat increases the level of LDL in the blood.

-HDL (high-density lipoprotein) is widely referred to as “good” cholesterol.
+Experts widely refer to HDL (high-density lipoprotein) as “good” cholesterol.
 More of this type of cholesterol can actually help protect against heart attack and stroke.
 HDL carries LDL away from the arteries and back into the liver, where it is broken down and flushed out of the body.

 However, HDL, or good cholesterol, can only do so much and cannot carry all the LDL away, especially if it is high.
 Therefore, it is important to also reduce LDL by eating more low-fat foods.